aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## How to Extract Images from a Document {#how-to-extract-images-from-a-document}

-All images are stored inside Shape nodes in a Document.
+All images are stored inside **Shape** nodes in a [Document](https://reference.aspose.com/words/net/aspose.words/document/).
 To extract all images or images having specific type from the document, follow these steps:

-- Use the [Document.GetChildNodes](https://reference.aspose.com/words/net/aspose.words/compositenode/getchildnodes/) method to select all **Shape** nodes.
+- Use the [GetChildNodes](https://reference.aspose.com/words/net/aspose.words/compositenode/getchildnodes/) method to select all **Shape** nodes.
 - Iterate through resulting node collections.
-- Check the [Shape.HasImage](https://reference.aspose.com/words/net/aspose.words.drawing/shape/hasimage/) boolean property.
+- Check the [HasImage](https://reference.aspose.com/words/net/aspose.words.drawing/shape/hasimage/) boolean property.
-- Extract image data using the [Shape.ImageData](https://reference.aspose.com/words/net/aspose.words.drawing/shape/imagedata/) property.
+- Extract image data using the [ImageData](https://reference.aspose.com/words/net/aspose.words.drawing/shape/imagedata/) property.
 - Save image data to a file.

 The following code example shows how to extract images from a document and save them as files: